vinhowe/cs224-labs/linux-systems.md

 ---

 ### Command 3. mv
 If we want to move a file to another location, so that it no longer is at the previous location, we use the `mv` command, which stands for *move*.
 This command is used in exactly the same way as the `cp` command.
 You first give the path to the original file, then the path to the new location for the file.
 You can rename the file when you move it, or you can leave the name the same.
-This command is often used to rename a file without moving it.
+This command is often used to rename a file without changing the directory that it is in.
 To rename a file `file1.txt` in the current directory to have the new name `file2.txt` the following would be typed.

 ```
 mv file1.txt file2.txt